Post

 Each server does the exact same thing:

-• Return “pong” when we hit /ping
+• return “pong” when we hit /ping

 Standard Library (net/http)